 The Family Educational Rights and Privacy Act (FERPA) is a federal law that governs the privacy of student educational records, access to those records, and disclosure of information from them.

 Discussing a student you are concerned about with the Dean of Students Office is permitted by FERPA if the discussion relates to the student’s experience at UW–Madison or could help the university support the student.
-Additionally, talking with any campus office that can help you help the student or assist the student directly is also permitted by FERPA.
+Additionally, talking with any campus office that can help you assist the student directly is also permitted by FERPA.
+The Registrar’s Office has more information on student rights protected under FERPA.